leafo/lapis/docs/input_validation.md

 ## Assert Valid

 > **This is the legacy validation system.** Due to shortcomings addressed by
-> the tableshape validation system, it is not recommended to `assert_valid` and
+> the Tableshape validation system, it is not recommended to `assert_valid` and
 > related functions any more

 The `assert_valid` function is Lapis's legacy validation framework.
 It provides